AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Thoughts:** I really want to try more of snipcart.js it makes the payment part very easy. check it out here https://farm-fresh-store.herokuapp.com/

 #100DaysOfCode

+## Done learning algo and ds from now on gonna work on projects/portfolio and competetive programming

+### Day 95: Auguts 06, 2020

+**Today's Progress**: Selenium Mini Project

+**Thoughts:** Experimenting with Selenium, login, collect links etc.

+#100DaysOfCode

+### Day 96: Auguts 07, 2020

+**Today's Progress**: Fake LinkedIn profile detector using selenium

+**Thoughts:** Done with the mini project, now further work on improving the accuracy of the results.

+#100DaysOfCode